OWEN JOHN GOODMAN ROBERTS

 Owen John Roberts was discharged 19th August 1918,

 aged 23 and 9 months.

 Photo courtesy of Judy Jones

-Owen John Roberts (left) with unnamed friend or possibly relative
+Owen John Roberts (left) with unnamed friend

 Owen John Roberts left, at Cae Merddyn with brother Jabez right and parents Charles and Maggie, seated.